Biden Calls for 3-month Suspension of Gas and Diesel Taxes

-WASHINGTON (AP) - President Joe Biden on Wednesday called on Congress to suspend federal gasoline and diesel taxes for three months - an election year move meant to ease financial pressures at the pump as the public is increasingly concerned about high gas prices and inflation.
+WASHINGTON (AP) - President Joe Biden on Wednesday called on Congress to suspend federal gasoline and diesel taxes for three months - an election-year move meant to ease financial pressures that was greeted with doubts by many lawmakers.

-The Democratic president also called on states to suspend their own gas taxes or provide similar relief.
+The Democratic president also called on states to suspend their own gas taxes or provide similar relief and delivered a public critique of the energy industry for prioritizing profits over production.
+Still, his announcement depends on the actions of lawmakers in Washington and in statehouses across the country to actually bring relief to consumers.

+“It doesn’t reduce all the pain but it will be a big help," Biden said, using the bully pulpit when his administration believes it has run out of direct levers to pull to address soaring gas prices.
+"I’m doing my part.
+I want Congress, states and industry to do their part as well.”

 At issue is the 18.4 cents-a-gallon federal tax on gas and the 24.4 cents-a-gallon federal tax on diesel fuel.
 If the gas savings were fully passed along to consumers, people would save roughly 3.6% at the pump when prices are averaging about $5 a gallon nationwide.

-It’s unclear, though, if Biden could push such a proposal through Congress, where many lawmakers, including some in his own party, have expressed reservations.
-And even many economists view the idea of a gas tax holiday with skepticism.
+Biden's push faces uphill odds in Congress, which must act in order to suspend the tax, and where many lawmakers, including some in his own party, have expressed reservations.
+Even many economists view the idea of a gas tax holiday with skepticism.

+The president said “states are now in a strong position to be able to afford to take some of these actions," thanks to federal support from the 2021 COVID-19 relief bill, but there is also no guarantee that states will tap in into their budgets to suspend their taxes on gas or to deliver rebates to consumers, as Biden is requesting.

 Barack Obama, during the 2008 presidential campaign, called the idea a “gimmick” that allowed politicians to “say that they did something.”
 He also warned that oil companies could offset the tax relief by increasing their prices.

-Biden energy adviser Amos Hochstein pushed back on Wednesday, saying consumers could save about 50 cents per gallon if Congress and the states heed the president's call.
+Biden energy adviser Amos Hochstein pushed back on Wednesday, saying consumers could save about 50 cents per gallon if Congress and the states heed the president's call and the oil industry doesn't pocket the savings.

 “That's not a gimmick,” Hochstein, senior adviser for global energy security at the State Department, said on CNN.
 “That's a little bit of breathing room for the American people as we get into the summer driving season.”